chapulina/dolly/README.md

 # Dolly the robot

-_It's a sheep, it's a dolly, it's a robot.
+_It's a sheep, it's a dolly, it's a following robot.
 Clone Dolly now!_

 Packages for launching Dolly demo, which uses Gazebo and ROS 2.